Board Policy 105 – Parental/Guardian Involvement

 - Adopted by the Board: 6/12/06; Reviewed 11/14/11

-Pursuant to Iowa law, an individual required to register on the Iowa Sex Offender Registry for a conviction involving a sex offense against a minor (“registrant”) is prohibited from being on school property or in any school vehicle.
+Pursuant to Iowa law, an individual required to register on the Iowa Sex Offender Registry for a conviction involving a sex offense against a minor (“registrant”) is prohibited from being on school property, loitering within 300 feet of the real property boundary of a public school, or being in any school vehicle.
 The only exceptions are as follows:

-Written permission may be obtained to attend a specific event or to speak to school personnel from the school principal.
-To request written permission, the registrant must complete and submit the Registrant Request Form.
+A registrant may seek written permission to attend a specific school related event or to speak to school personnel on school property.
+To request written permission, the registrant must complete the Registrant Request Form and submit the form to the school principal.
 The form can be obtained by contacting the administrative office by telephone or email.
-This provision does not apply to a registrant requesting permission to be on school property in his or her role as employee, contractor, vendor, or volunteer.
-No written exception is allowed for operating, managing, be employed by, or acting as a contractor or volunteer on school property.
+The registrant will be notified in writing if the request is approved and, if approved, the conditions for such attendance.
+This provision does not apply to a registrant requesting permission to be on school property in his or her role as an employee, contractor, vendor, or volunteer.
+No exception will be allowed for such purposes.

 - Legal Reference: Code of Iowa 692A